n-chatzi/max-ext-templates/README.md

 - C/C++
 -- Additional Include Directories : this should be the path to max-includes, msp-includes, jit-includes.
 They can be found here max-sdk-7.1.0\source\c74support

+### FFTW

+To use the MSP template that use the FFTW library, you need to install [FFTW 3.3.4](http://www.fftw.org) which is the latest stable release.
+Then link it to your project on [Xcode](http://ofdsp.blogspot.fr/2011/07/installing-fftw3-with-xcode-and.html) or on [Windows](http://www.fftw.org/install/windows.html).

 ## Notes